 - Enoteca Coccolino.
-When I crave for good meat in Cecina, Coccolino is the place to go.
+When I crave good meat in Cecina, Coccolino is the place to go.
 Great value for money.
-Together with a juicy bistecca, you can also order antipasti, first courses of the Tuscan tradition, and obviously a bottle of excellent red wine.
+Together with a juicy bistecca, you can also order antipasti, the first courses of the Tuscan tradition, and obviously a bottle of excellent red wine.

 Where to sleep in Cecina Italy

-There are not many hotels in Cecina and most of them are at the Marina side.
-Instead, more are the options if you like camping or renting an apartment.
+There are not many hotels in Cecina and most of them are on the Marina side.
+Instead, more are options if you like camping or renting an apartment.
 The best way to move around is by renting a bicycle.
 You can easily the different beaches and take lovely rides in the pinewood.